rerobots/docs/pages/api-summary.md

 ### POST /purge

-Delete all authetication (API) tokens associated with the user.
+Delete all authentication (API) tokens associated with the user.
 To do this, the user and password pair or an existing token of sufficient capabilities must be provided.
 If both are provided, then only the user and password pair is checked.